Gharib84/Factory-Design-Pattern/README.md

 8. Only adults can sign contracts.
 9. For reporting purposes, each type of person must be able to print their details.
 This should include the following:
-                              * Item Date Of Birth
+* Date Of Birth
-                              * Item Category Of Person
+* Category Of Person
 * Whether they can sign contracts or not